dmiz-1/Aneurisma/README.md

 9."```▶```" inverse of ```◀``` <br>
 10."↢x" set the memory to line x <br>
 11."⁕x" run code x (use _ to split code) <br>
-12."⁅" receive input and set the memory to it like in brainfuck <br>
+12."⁅" receive input and set the memory to it like in bf <br>
 13."⨭x" move x in cells <br>
 14."⨍" set memory to the cell of pointer <br>
 15."ʃ" inverse of ⨍ <br>
 16."◡" run memory as Aneurisma code <br>
-17."⁖x" run x until the pointer item of cells is equal to 0 (like [] in brainfuck) <br>
+17."⁖x" run x until the pointer item of cells is equal to 0 (like [] in bf) <br>
 18."ċx" convert binary x to decimal <br>
 29."ĉx" inverse of ċ <br>
 20."⫕" set memory to join ptr of cells and memory <br>